SlimRunner/cs131-project-tester/README.md

 ```

 ## Test Case Formatting
-I used a rather makeshift unit tester.
-It essentially lets you write your Brewin code in a markdown file (i.e. [testsuitev2.md](./testsuitev2.md)).
+The tester lets you write your Brewin code in a markdown file (i.e. [testsuitev2.md](./testsuitev2.md)).
 Its benefits are that since Brewin is pretty similar to Go, you get syntax highlighting for free in code blocks.

 The markdown file is formatted as follows
 ```md